A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

-For the remaining two posteriors, some small proportion of the runs did not appear to converge, or converged to a point drastically different from the others.
-As a part of the post-processing, any results whose posterior mean was less than 1.5 times the interquartile range below the first quartile or more than 1.5 times the interquartile range above the third quartile were discarded from the analysis.
-For any given algorithm setting, the maximum number of runs discarded as outliers across all data problems was six.
+Because $M=2$ shows the lowest MCSE for all proposal configurations, Figure \ref{fig:MCSE M2} isolates the performance under this setting.
+The two full-block proposals perform similarly to one another, as do the two component-wise proposals, though Heterogeneous-CW exhibits greater cross-dataset variability than Homogeneous-CW.
+This pattern of performance is consistent between the regression coefficients.
+However, for the variance parameter, $\sigma$, the Homogeneous-CW setting exhibits the greatest MCSE while the other three settings are comparable.
+As in our previous experiments, no single weight function demonstrates a clear, systemic advantage.

-\paragraph{Gull's lighthouse} Gull's lighthouse problem \citep{gull1988lighthouse} has been used to examine small sample size problems \citep{modi2024DRHMC}.
-In this experiment, a boat observes flashes from a lighthouse that is located at position $x_0$ along the coastline at a distance $y$ from the boat.
-Three flashes are observed $[x_1,x_2,x_3]$.
-The likelihood of $x_i$, given $x_0$ and $y$ is $L(x_i|x_0,y)=\frac{y}{\pi(y^2+(x_i-x_0)^2)}$, which is the probability density function of a $\text{Cauchy}(x_0,y)$ distribution at $x_i$.
-Assuming improper uniform priors on $x_0$ and $y$ gives the posterior distribution
+\paragraph*{Gull's Lighthouse} Gull's lighthouse problem \citep{gull1988lighthouse} poses a posterior derived from a very small sample and heavy-tailed likelihoods \citep{modi2024DRHMC}.
+In this experiment, a boat observes flashes from a lighthouse that is located at position $x_0$ along the coastline at a distance $y$ from the boat; both $x_0$ and $y$ are unknown to the observer.
+Only three flashes are observed at locations $x_1, x_2$, and $x_3$ along the shore.
+The likelihood of observing $x_i$ given $x_0$ and $y$ is $L(x_i|x_0,y)=\frac{y}{\pi(y^2+(x_i-x_0)^2)}$, which is the probability density function of a $\text{Cauchy}(x_0,y)$ distribution at $x_i$.
+Imposing improper uniform priors on both $x_0$ and $y$, the target posterior distribution is:

-which is our target distribution for this experiment.
-The experiment was run with $M=1,10,20,\ldots,50$ candidate draws for a total of 96 settings; each setting was run for twenty seconds and the burn-in was computed using Algorithm \ref{algo:auto burnin}.